 I will then grade their performance based on page load speed and uptime from the host to a plan that I purchased.

-I will compare the features of those to hosting providers to determine who has more and better features overall at the end of this video.
-I will give you a very special offer if you decide to pick up Bluehost or Hostgator through my link below.
-I’m going to give you my six figure blog, a course for free as a bonus and just a way of saying thank you for supporting my channel.
+Lastly, I will provide you with the pros and cons and my honest recommendation if or who should buy Hostgator.
+At the end of this video, I will give you a very special offer if you decide to pick up Hostgator through my link below.
+I will give you my six figure blog course for free and a way of saying thank you.
 In this course, I show you how to set up your WordPress website the right way, how to adjust and tweak settings for optimal website performance, and how to start driving traffic and make money from your site.

 Now, let’s get straight into this review.